Darlington provincial park

 3.2.
 Group Camping

-There are two group campgrounds with no electricity in Darlington Provincial Park.
+There are two group campgrounds in Darlington Provincial Park that have no electricity.
 Around 10-15 tents can be fit into each site.

 Trailers are not allowed on these sites.
 Water faucets and toilets are available on these sites.
 You can make reservations online and get further details via the website or phone.